andrzejka-dev/flexchamp/README.md

 </p>

 ### **User-Friendly Interface**
-Clean, intuitive design that helps you focus on what matters—your training.
+Clean, intuitive design that helps you focus on what matters— your goals.

 ---